-Party: Conservative Party of Canada
+Party: Liberal Party of Canada

-Campaign office address: 249 Seymour St.
+Campaign office address: virtual office

-Q: In a nutshell, why should voters cast a ballot for you and your party as opposed to your opponents and their parties?
+Q: In a nutshell, why should voters cast a ballot for you and your party, as opposed to your opponents and their parties?

 Q: This summer has seen all-time record high temperatures in Kamloops and elsewhere in B.C., with an unprecedented wildfire season still raging.
 Do you agree this is due to human-caused climate change?
 If not, how do you explain the increase in global temperatures and proliferation of extreme weather events across the globe?
 In either case, what should be done to mitigate the effects of wildfires?

 A: Climate change is real and it is caused by humans.
 The Liberal Party of Canada is committed to climate action and it has been a central focus of our government since 2015.